 In 1990, Jody’s baseball career fell on dark times as he ultimately committed to Western Washington University where he was blind-sided with the realization that no baseball program existed.
-A club team was offered and Jody reluctantly joined, however a freak accident during one of his very first practices threatened to end Jody’s baseball career forever!
+A club team was offered and Jody reluctantly joined, however, a freak accident threatened to end Jody’s baseball career forever!
 A teammate’s foul ball smashed the back window of his ’86 Dodge Charger, leaving him crushed…mentally.
 Seemingly with the world working against him, he made the decision to step away from the game and pursue some of the other temptations that college life had to offer – a decision that proved…well…actually, not too bad.
 Jody had a blast in college!
 He majored in Communications (Broadcast Production) and produced and directed numerous sports programs, including Viking Hoops Weekly and Viking Football Weekly.
 He closed out his college career with an internship with KING 5 TV’s Almost Live!.
 He was, however, continually haunted by the demons of what could’ve been with his college baseball career.

 Following graduation, a light would shine on his baseball career once more.
 For the next 15 years, he experienced a resurgence playing in such highly esteemed baseball organizations as the PSSBL, The Seattle NABA, and the City of Redmond Wood Bat League – not to mention various softball leagues along the way.